wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/SDSQuickStart.md

    **Note:** This stream references the type you created earlier.
 An error occurs if the type does not exist when the stream is created.
 As with an SDS type, create a stream once before sending data events.
 Resending the same definition repeatedly does not cause an error.

-2. Save the JSON file with the name SDSCreateStream.json.
+2. Save the JSON file with the name _SDSCreateStream.json_.
-3. Run the following curl script:
+3. Run the following curl script from the directory where the file is located:

    ```bash
    curl -d "@SDSCreateStream.json" -H "Content-Type: application/json"  -X POST http://localhost:5590/api/v1/tenants/default/namespaces/default/streams/Simple